 MUE 411.
 TEACHING MUSIC IN SECONDARY SCHOOLS.
 A study of the music curriculum, methods and materials in junior and senior high school general music, vocal and instrumental music programs.
 Instruction in music theory and literature at the senior high school level emphasizing the use of instructional and program objectives.
 For music majors only.
-(Also listed as EDU 411.)
+3 credits

 MUE 412.
 STUDENT TEACHING AND SEMINAR IN MUSIC.
 Provides observation, participation and direct teaching-learning situations in various phases of elementary and secondary school music and music-related activities under the joint supervision of a University music instructor and public school classroom teacher.
-Prerequisites: MUS 312 and MUS 411 with a minimum grade of "C" in each.
+Prerequisites: MUE 312 and MUE 411 with a minimum grade of "C" in each.
+6 credits